honganqi/GenshinWishOnStream/README.md

 ## IMPORTANT: DATA PRIVACY
 * Upon first use, this script stores your Twitch channel name in my database to simplify the process of acquiring and refreshing Twitch access tokens for you.
-Please do not use this if you do not agree to this.
+Please do not continue if you do not agree to this.
 But please know that I will not sell or trade the data in any way.
 I will bring that list/database with me to my grave (hopefully not too soon).